 Why not do cache warming instead?

-A way of mitigate the temporary decreased performance due to purging everything could be to “warm the cache”.
-This means you’d use a bot or spider to run through the pages on a site and forcing those page into the cache that way.
-This principle works, but it will also use a lot of CPU resources generating pages which do not necessarily have a lot of traffic.
+A way of mitigating the temporary decreased performance due to purging everything could be to “warm the cache.”
+This means you’d use a bot or spider to run through the pages on a site and force those pages into the cache that way.
+This principle works, but it will also use a lot of CPU resources generating pages that do not necessarily have a lot of traffic.

 How the automatic purging of Cloudflare cache works

-The smarter way of working with cache is to only purge the cache for URLs that have updates and need to be purged from cache.
+The smarter way of working with cache is only to purge the cache for URLs that have updates and need to be purged from the cache.
 And that is exactly what we do in the new version of Servebolt Optimizer.

 Using the automatic purging of Cloudflare cache in Servebolt Optimizer will result in better performance for all your visitors and customers.